StoneT2000/Dimensions/README.md

   - Give some guidelines
   - Add some options and default values for certain configurations, e.g.
     - Max command limit per `timeStep` (for a game of rock paper scissors, this would be 1, it wouldn't make sense to flood the `MatchEngine` with several commands, which could break the `Match`)
+- Add visualizers for rock paper scissors example and domination example (and others if possible)
+- Generalize a match visualizer
+- Add more example `Designs` and starter kits for other games
+  - Recreate Kaggle Simulation's xConnect
+- Make it easier to create a `Design` (design a competition)
+  - Online site to generate a `Design`
+  - Online site to generate starter kit as well (in as many languages possible)